codesterribly/FaceRekoEnhanced/README.md

 ### Edit variables
 In *FaceReko.py* and *server.py* change MySQL connection info if needed.

+In *FaceReko.py* change the host, rootCAPath, certificatePath and privateKeyPath to your own URL and files from earlier.

 Lastly for this section, edit *FaceReko.py* and look for the `collection` variable.
 Change this to whatever you named your collection earlier.

 ## Usage: